spatie/laravel-translatable/README.md

 #### Validation

-- if you want to validate an attribute for uniqueness before saving/updating the db, you might want to have a look at [laravel-unique-translation](https://github.com/codezero-be/laravel-unique-translation) which is made specifically for this package.
+- if you want to validate an attribute for uniqueness before saving/updating the db, you might want to have a look at [laravel-unique-translation](https://github.com/codezero-be/laravel-unique-translation) which is made specifically for *laravel-translatable*.

 #### Forgetting a translation